 Our English learning this half term will be focused on the book What a Waste by Jess French.
 If you have a copy of this book at home, it would be useful for your child to bring this into school with them.
 We would prefer it if they did not read it as we will be slowly introducing the story to them in our lessons.

 Find the area of rectilinear shapes by counting squares.

 Recognise and show, using diagrams, families of common equivalent fractions.

 Count up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten.

 Solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the answer is a whole number.

 Add and subtract fractions with the same denominator.

-Our science topic for Spring 1 is Animals including humans.
+Our science topic for Spring 2 is living things and their habitats.
 Below are the objectives we will cover.

 Geography (inlcuding Art and D&T)